scraed/2026/_posts/2026-04-27-rethinking-diffusion-langevin.md

 ## Langevin Dynamics as 'Identity' Operation

+This section will show that Langevin dynamics acts as an 'identity' operation on distributions, mapping a sample from a distribution to another sample from the same distribution.

 Langevin dynamics <d-cite key="Langevin1908"></d-cite> is a stochastic process for sampling from a target probability distribution $$p(\mathbf{x})$$.
 One common form is the SDE:

 $$